ippontech/blog-usa/posts/intro-to-unit-testing-where-do-i-start-mocha-or-jest.md

 * **Jest has built-in testing functionality.**

-I must admit, we barely scratched the surface with unit testing in Mocha & Jest.
-But hopefully you got a decent foundation or at least the concepts of unit testing with both frameworks.
+I must admit, we barely scratched the surface with unit testing in Mocha and Jest.
+Hopefully you now have a decent foundation, or at least the concepts of unit testing with both frameworks.
 Which one would you choose to get started unit testing with?
+Let me know why!